mziedan/intex-firebase/README.md

     - Admin can create, delete and update courses, categories, sessions, users, sliders, partners and custom pages.
     - Can manage image uploads.
 - **SEO**:
+- **User Security:**
+    - User passwords are now securely hashed using bcrypt before being stored in the database.
+    - User registration now requires name, email, password, phone, and country information.
+    - User login is validated using the secure bcrypt password comparison.
     - Meta tags and open graph tags added to the `index.html` file.
 - **SEO**:
     - Meta tags and open graph tags added to the `index.html` file.